MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/extension-sideloading.md

 5. After you install your Extension, you may update it by selecting the `Reload` button under your Extension listing.

-6. To remove the Extension from your browser, click the `Remove` button on the bottom of the Extension listing.
+6. To remove the Extension from your browser, select the `Remove` button on the bottom of the Extension listing.

 <!-- image links -->